Metro Manila Dream Plan: North-South Commuter Rail (Clark-Calamba)

 The North-South Commuter Rail proposed by the dream plan will be a 180 km railway line with high capacity trains serving a route initially from Malolos City, Bulacan in Central Luzon to Calamba, Laguna, in Calabarzon.
-The Northern segment of the commuter rail is subdivided into two phases which are PNR North 1 or Tutuban-Malolos and PNR North 2 or Malolos-Clark.
+The Northern segment of the commuter rail is subdivided into two phases which are PNR Clark 1 or Tutuban-Malolos and PNR Clark 2 or Malolos-Clark.

 The plan calls for the rail to have no level crossings at main roads, and for at-grade freight long-haul trains be developed beneath the elevated railway.
 It is expected that the creation of this rail line will promote urban growth along a north–south axis, further promoting the development of the North and South Regional Growth Centers.

-Metro Manila Subway (Mindanao Avenue NLEX – Taguig ITX - NAIA)
+Metro Manila Subway (Mindanao Avenue NLEX – FTI - NAIA)

 The Metro Manila Subway proposed by the dream plan will be a 58 km subway which will serve as a second north–south mass transit backbone for the newly expanded Greater Capital Region.

 Since its path hews close to much of EDSA, it is expected to dramatically improve mobility and accessibility along that critical route.
 It is also expected that the creation of this subway line will promote urban growth along a north–south axis, further promoting the development of the North and South Regional Growth Centers.

 A preliminary study for the Metro Manila Subway was done during the course of the main Roadmap Study from 2013 to 2014, and the DPWH has announced that it expects to complete a master plan for the subway within 2015.

-The first 25-kilometer railway will have 12 stations, namely, Mindanao Avenue (Baesa area), Tandang Sora, North Avenue, Quezon Avenue, Anonas, Katipunan, Ortigas North, Ortigas South, Kalayaan Avenue, Bonifacio Global City, FTI and NAIA.
+The 33-kilometer railway system's initial phase will encompass eight local government units in Metro Manila and traverse three central business districts.